Food Festivals in Barcelona

 Barcelona Coffee Awards

-The Barcelona Coffee Awards is set to take place from 18th-20th October at Nau Bostik.
+The Barcelona Coffee Awards is set to take place in October at Nau Bostik.
 Celebrating excellence in Spain’s specialty coffee scene, recognising top roasters, baristas, coffee shops, and industry professionals across various categories.
 This event honours craftsmanship, innovation, and dedication to quality, with winners selected from a highly competitive pool of participants.
 It’s an exciting platform to showcase emerging talent and the dynamic coffee culture in Spain, reinforcing Barcelona’s position as a key hub for specialty coffee.
 The festival not only highlights individual excellence but also fosters a community passionate about advancing the art and science of coffee.

 Mercat de Mercats